wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 ## Create Data Model
 The datamodel is created with the JSON file [tutorial_1_create.json](tutorial_1_create.json).
 ### General Settings
 In the general settings, the path to the log file, the path to the database and other properties are specified.
-The meaning of all parameters can be found in the [PARAMETERS.md](..\..\PARAMETERS.md) readme file.
 - LogFolder: 	The path to the log file.
 - LogVersion: The path to the folder where the log file is to be created.
 - Conpath: The path to the folder where the geodatabase or the geodatabase connection file is located.